somso2e/smuthi/docs/_source/literature.rst

    `Egel, A., Eremin, Y., Wriedt, T., Theobald, D., Lemmer, U., & Gomard, G. (2017).
 Extending the applicability of the T-matrix method to light scattering by flat particles on a substrate via truncation of sommerfeld integrals.
 Journal of Quantitative Spectroscopy and Radiative Transfer, 202, 279-285. <https://arxiv.org/pdf/1708.05557.pdf>`_

-This book describes the Null-Field Method with Discrete Sources (NFM-DS):
+This book describes the Null-Field Method with Discrete Sources (NFM-DS, if you use the software with non spherical particles, please cite this):

 [Doicu et al. 2006]
     `Doicu, Adrian, Thomas Wriedt, and Yuri A. Eremin.
 Light scattering by systems of particles: null-field method with discrete sources: theory and programs.
 Vol. 124.
 Springer, 2006. <http://www.springer.com/us/book/9783540336969>`_